puppetlabs/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 ## Basic Troubleshooting

 The first thing to note is that there's actually a [basic troubleshooting guide for `Puppet.Dsc`][troubleshooting-doc].
-That guide covers finding problems like [type errors][type-errors] or [incorrect enums][incorrect-enums] in the module builder, [invocation errors][invocation-errors] during a Puppet run, and problems with the tanslation layer in `pwslib`.
+That guide covers finding problems like [type errors][type-errors] or [incorrect enums][incorrect-enums] in the module builder, [invocation errors][invocation-errors] during a Puppet run, and problems with the tanslation layer in `pwshlib`.
 There is a lot of good information there, so we won't cover those areas again here.

 The guide also covers running Puppet in **debug** mode, which you will need to know about for the next couple sections.
 In short, if you append the `--debug` flag to the end of your Puppet invocation, you'll get a _ton_ of additional information out of the run.